The Discomfort of Evening: Reception

-According to book review aggregator website Book Marks, The Discomfort of Evening received mostly favourable reviews.
-From the 22 reviews collected, 11 were classified as "rave", 4 as "positive", 6 as "mixed" and 1 as "pan".

 In its starred review, Kirkus Reviews wrote, "Rijneveld's extraordinary narrator describes a small world of pain which is hard to look at and harder to ignore."
 Publishers Weekly wrote, "Like a scene in a Bosch painting, the macabre material is loaded with sexual transgressions, pedophilia, animal torture, and abuse.
 The onslaught can be numbing, but the translation's soaring lyricism offers mercy for the reader."